Remi05/6502Assembler/SYNTAXGUIDE.md

 **Relative**
 BPL $00
 (Instruction followed by 1 byte with the character $ as prefix)
+(The synthax is the same as Zero page but it is only used along with branching instructions)

+**Zero page**
+LDY $00
+(Instruction followed by 1 byte with the character $ as prefix)

 **Zero page indexed with X**
 LDA $00,X